 Event Retention – Was the Event Fun?
 Will Participants Come Back Next Year?

 Make sure to interview people to find out what they thought about the event.
 You do not only want the perspective of event planners and staff.
-Interview all parties involved in the event including event attendees, workers and volunteers, vendors, sponsors, and other key stakeholders.
-What did they like about the event and what things did not work?
+Interview all parties involved in the event, including event attendees, workers and volunteers, vendors, sponsors, and other key stakeholders.
+What did they like about the event, and what things did not work?
 How can you improve the event in the future?
 Don’t forget to find out how they learned about the event, as this could help you determine your most effective promotional methods.
-After evaluating all of these questions, identify the things that were most successful and what you can improve on.
+After evaluating all of these questions, identify the most successful things and what you can improve on.
 Analysis of your event can help you plan better for the future.

 Creating Event Recap Reports